Harriet Barnes Pratt: New York Botanical Garden

 Pratt was a member of the Board of Managers of the Garden for over thirty years.
 In 1964, she became the first person to receive The New York Botanical Garden's Distinguished Service Award for the second time, having first one it in 1951.
+She was described in glowing terms when honoured as 'no words of mine can do justice to the many great contributions Mrs Pratt has made to the garden.
+I call her the uncrowned queen.'

 In September 1944, Pratt donated 75 volumes on gardening and horticulture to the Library of the NYBG.
 These constitute a named collection within Library's holdings.